spattisson/zaproxy/Docker.md

 docker pull owasp/zap2docker-weekly
 ```
 ## Usage instructions:
+### ZAP GUI in a browser:
+Yes, you can run the ZAP Desktop GUI in a browser.
+You can use it in just the same way as the Swing UI and can even proxy via it.<br>
+See the [WebSwing](WebSwing) wiki page for details.

 ### ZAP headless:
 You can also start the ZAP in headless mode with following command:
 ```bash